Topic Detection and Tracking with Time-Aware Document Embeddings

 \subsection{Evaluation Metrics}

 The B-Cubed metric gives more weight to larger clusters and can obscure the impact that an algorithm has on smaller clusters.
 In order to weight every cluster equally, we use CEAF-e \cite{luo2005coreference} metric to show that our model performs better on small clusters as well.
-Other evaluation metrics (Table {\ref{tab:metrics}}) show that our model's better performance is metric-agnostic.
+In addition, other evaluation metrics (Table {\ref{tab:metrics}}) show that our model's superior performance is metric-agnostic.